lux4rd0/sense-collector/README.md

       SENSE_COLLECTOR_INFLUXDB_TOKEN
       SENSE_COLLECTOR_INFLUXDB_URL

-The username and password are the same that you use in your Sense mobile app or the Sense Web app.
+The username and password are the same as those used in the Sense mobile app or the Sense Web app.

 An example command line would be (be sure to change all of the variables):